ShiqiQingxiang/react-project/README.md

 + Add filters similar to the main page on new dynamic pages for searching and filtering
 + Forward and backward controls work on all pages
 + Actor information page and movie information page can link to each other
++ Caching with react-query is done on all parameterised endpoints and statioc endpoints

 ## Setup requirements